milanju/sick-tierlist-server/README.md

 2. Run `node index.js`

 In future we will be able to choose between ssh key paths and using the ssh agent for authentication.
-Also specifying the client repository and branch should be configurable (currently hardcoded in `deploy.js`).
+Also specifying the client repository branch should be configurable (branch is currently hardcoded in `deploy.js`).

 Maybe we add multiple deploy strategies, to for example serve the tierlists from a seperate CDN as API endpoint.